kaczmareka/CompGen_project2/README.md

 The aim of this project is to identify the topologically associating domains (TADs) on the basis of the heatmap from Hi-C experiment.

 ## Data
-The data we chose for this project is available in `\data` directory.
+The data we chose for this project would be available in `\data` directory.
 The source of the data are as following:
  - `GSE226216_HMEC_Res10_20_40_100_500kb` - 575MB,
  - `GSE226216_Huh1_Inter_Intra_Res10_20_40_100_500kb` - 573MB,
  - `GSE226216_SNU449_Inter_Intra_Res10_20_40_100_500kb` - 584MB.